ocloc: My First Rust Project (And It's 23x Faster Than cloc)

 The stack that makes it fast

 The analyzer itself is pretty straightforward: detect language by extension/filename/shebang, then count lines while tracking whether we're inside a block comment.
-The magic is in not doing stupid things.
-Like reading files synchronously one at a time.
+Most of the speed comes from avoiding the obvious mistakes, like reading files synchronously one at a time.

 The AI assist